 Modern commercial air conditioning really hasn’t been around long, in the grand scheme of things.
 Developed out of necessity, HVAC innovators took the concept of cooling and went big – but they didn’t go home.

 They brought commercial cooling into public buildings and business facilities, creating the modern systems we rely on today.
 Estes Commercial is proud to carry on the tradition of innovation when it comes to commercial air conditioning.

 Commercial Air Conditioning Concept for Disease Control

 The idea of commercial air conditioning was first brought to light in the 1840s.
 Cities were struggling with the spread of diseases such as malaria, which many believed were associated with high temperatures.
-Physician Dr. John Gorrie first proposed cooling cities as a preventative measure and invented a hospital room cooling system to improve patient comfort.
+Physician Dr. John Gorrie first proposed cooling cities as a preventive measure and invented a hospital room cooling system to improve patient comfort.

-Dr. Gorrie was based in Florida, and shipping the ice needed for his cooling system was not practical.
-He developed a system to create ice, made by a compressor using steam, water, horse or wind-blown sail power, laying the ground for artificial cooling.
+Although his financial backer died before Gorrie could take his design further, he developed a system to create ice, made by a compressor using steam, water, horse or wind-blown sail power.
+This laid the ground for artificial cooling.
 While his invention was unsuccessful at the time, it did become the foundation for modern commercial air conditioning.

 Carrier’s Commercial Air Conditioning Unit